CRBroughton/Sibyl/README.md

 # Sibyl

-Sibyl is a lightweight SQLite query builder for <a href="https://github.com/sql-js/sql.js">SQL.js</a>, providing a Prisma-like query builder.
+Sibyl is a lightweight SQLite query builder for <a href="https://github.com/sql-js/sql.js">SQL.js</a> and <a href="https://bun.sh/docs/api/sqlite">Bun's sqlite3 driver</a>, providing a Prisma-like query builder.
 Sibyl is in early development, so expect breaking changes and rapid development.

 ## Getting Started

 ### Installation

+Dependant on your chosen SQLite driver, you'll want to follow one of the following installation methods:

+#### SQL.js Installation

-Sibyl depends on `sql.js`, which provides the lower-level API to interact with your embedded SQLite database.
+If you choose to use Sibyl with `sql.js`, `sql.js` will provide the lower-level API to interact with your embedded SQLite database.
 You'll also need to install the `.wasm` file that `sql.js` provides; Please see their documentation at https://sql.js.org.